WVLI: Newsweb ownership

 In 2004, Spanish Broadcasting System sold WKIF, WKIE, and WDEK to Newsweb Corporation for $28 million.
-WKIF was broken off the simulcast and became a full time affiliate of CNN Headline News, while WKIE and WDEK began simulcasting its new adult hits sister station 99.9 WRZA in Park Forest, Illinois as "Nine FM", with the slogan "We Play Anything".
+WKIF was broken off the simulcast and became a full time affiliate of CNN Headline News, while WKIE and WDEK began simulcasting its new adult hits sister station 99.9 WRZA in Park Forest, Illinois, as "Nine FM", with the slogan "We Play Anything".
 In October 2008, the Nine FM simulcast on WKIE, WDEK, and WRZA was replaced with progressive talk, but on December 19, 2008, Nine FM was brought back on WKIF.

 The Valley

 In 2012, the station was sold to Milner Broadcasting for $1 million.
 In August 2012, WKIF changed their format to oldies, simulcasting WVLI 95.1 FM Kankakee, branded as "The Valley".
 On December 27, 2012, WVLI 95.1 (now WFAV) dropped the simulcast of 92.7 and made its anticipated switch to CHR simulcasting WFAV 103.7 in Gilman, Illinois.
 On December 29, 2012, WKIF and WVLI swapped call letters, putting WKIF on 95.1 and WVLI on 92.7.
 In 2018, Milner Broadcasting was sold to the newly formed Milner Media Partners.
+In late 2023, Tammy Sowder secretly replaced Tim Milner as President and general manager of WVLI.